 “I feel just as comfortable sitting next to the CEO at the lunch table as I do sitting next to any peer.”

 “I have worked for many companies over the course of my career and have never been treated with this much consideration and true care.”

 “Leadership shares transparency on all courses of business, even ones not typically shared with lower level employees.”

 “I am grateful to work for an organization that places such a high value on its people.”

 “We all share in the successes and work hard to make good things happen.”

-“Establishing the right culture was very important to David (David Wenger, Bridge Connector CEO) from the beginning, and he felt strongly about retaining that as the company has grown and will continue to grow,” said Franklin.
-“As for what qualities are most important to a workforce, he ‘got’ that right away when the company established its core values.
-And we have focused on team-building as a whole, then within smaller departments and functions as well, to keep reiterating those values through everything that we do.”
+“Establishing the right culture was very important from the beginning, and I have felt strongly about retaining that family environment as the company has continued to grow,” said Wenger.
+“We laid the groundwork for Bridge Connector’s company culture when we established our core values, and we have focused on team-building across the organization, on down through smaller departments and teams, to keep reiterating those values through everything that we do.”